Sonic branding, how brands can be heard

 Whilst we were excited to compose a new anthem and sonic identity for the Premier League, we were also well aware of the responsibility of this undertaking.

-Beyond being England’s most prestigious football competition, the Premier League is a global phenomenon that holds a significant place in over 4.7 billion fans.
+Beyond being England’s most prestigious football competition, the Premier League is a global phenomenon that holds a significant place in the hearts of over 4.7 billion fans.
 Our task was to write a track that would become part of the fabric of this relationship, inspiring pride and awakening passion on matchday and beyond.

 We began by listening.

-Each team already has its own “walk-on” anthem that carries a deep connection to the history of its club, so we recognised the need to honour and compliment this tradition with a fitting anthem that captured the Premier League’s own history.
+Each team already has its own "walk-on" anthem that carries a deep connection to the history of its club, so we recognised the need to honour and complement this tradition with a fitting anthem that captured the Premier League's own history.

 Collaboration is key